 How Do I Pray Out Loud?

-Yesterday, we asked the question “Why should I pray out loud?”
-If you missed that, you can catch up here and hopefully that’ll be helpful for you.
+Yesterday, we asked the question “Why should I pray out loud?”, and hopefully that was helpful for you.
 Today, we’re going to continue on the praying out loud theme and just go through some thoughts/tips/principles that can help you with praying out loud.

 Whether you’re completely comfortable praying in front of people, a total novice or somewhere in between, we can all acknowledge that it’s a developed practice (I hesitate to use the word ‘skill’ here) that only comes naturally to a tiny percentage of people.

-Jesus also warns about those who “pray that they may be seen by others”.
+Jesus also warns about those who “pray that they may be seen by others” (Matthew 6:5).
 There is a fine line between wanting to develop in public prayer and desiring to be seen.
 This tension is managed by focusing on God and, through that focus, we find ourselves praying in a way that also encourages, informs and inspires others.
 The focus comes first; the fruit will follow.

 What do you want to say?